Submissions

 • Should not exceed 5000 words (excluding references and abstract).

-• Should have a structured abstract, within 250 words, under following headings: Background (the rationale for the study); Methods (how the study was done); Results (major findings); Conclusions (a discussion of the results).
+• The manuscript should include a structured abstract, within 250 words, under the following headings: Background (the rationale for the study); Methods (how the study was done); Results (major findings); Conclusions (a discussion of the results).
+This structured abstract provides a clear overview of the study, helping readers quickly understand its key points.

-• Should be divided into sections with the following headings: Introduction, Material and Methods, Results, Discussion.
+• Should be divided into sections with the following headings: Introduction, Material and Methods, Results, and Discussion.

-• In the Methods section, name the ethics review board that approved the study, and provide details of informed consent from human subjects and the manner in which it was obtained (written or oral).
+• In the Methods section, ethical safeguards must be specified.
+However, the name of the IEC and the number may be mentioned in the Title Page, to ensure that the manuscript remains anonymized.
+The section must also provide details of informed consent from human subjects and how it was obtained (written or oral).

-• When data are summarized in the Results section, specify the statistical analysis used.
+• When data are summarized in the Results section, it is crucial to specify the statistical analysis used.

 Case Report